 GETTING A RESTRICTED LICENSE FOLLOWING DUI SUSPENSION

 You may be eligible to obtain a restricted driver's license before the full suspension period ends.
 For example, a driver who has received a 2nd offense DUI conviction will have their license suspended for two years.
-However, after 90 days of the suspension period is completed, he/she can to to the DMV and apply for a restricted driver's license.
+However, after 90 days of the suspension period is completed, he/she can go to the DMV and apply for a restricted driver's license.
 Similarly, a driver who has received a 1st offense DUI conviction will have their license suspended for for 6 months and can apply for a restricted license after 30 days.
-The driver must pay a re-issue fee, file proof of enrollment in the SB38 (18 month) alcohol program, an SR22 (proof of insurance), and proof of installation of an ignition interlock device.
+The driver must pay a re-issue fee, file proof of enrollment in the appropriate alcohol program, an SR22 (proof of insurance), and proof of installation of the IID (ignition interlock device).